• Skip to Content

 Biography

-Among Fulton’s publications are the award-winning book A Shared Future (University of Chicago Press), a chapter in Woody Powell’s Nonprofit Sector Research Handbook, and articles published in journals including the American Sociological Review, Social Forces, Social Problems, NVSQ, Nonprofit Management & Leadership, and Voluntas.
-Fulton’s research has received 15 national awards from academic associations spanning six disciplines and is regularly covered by major media outlets including the New York Times, Washington Post, and Associated Press.
+Among Fulton’s publications are the award-winning book A Shared Future (UChicago Press), a chapter in the Nonprofit Sector Research Handbook, and articles published in journals including the American Sociological Review, Social Forces, Social Problems, NVSQ, Nonprofit Management & Leadership, and Voluntas.
+Fulton’s research has received 18 national awards from academic associations spanning six disciplines and is regularly covered by media outlets including the New York Times, Washington Post, and Associated Press.

 Highlights